 AllHE will assess the application against the requirements of the course and may issue a Conditional Letter of Offer and Student Agreement.
-Student may be requested to submit additional document to meet the requirement outlined in the conditions on the offer.
+Students may be requested to submit additional documents to meet the requirements outlined in the offer's conditions.